maroaraujo/w9_backend-project-intercoders-/README.md

  - **Main** branh is an up-to-date version of the code.
  - **heroku** branch is a deployed branch of the API
- - **backend and sanitizing** branches are a temporary branches used during the active development of different fonctions.
+ - **backend and sanitizing** temporary branches were used during the active development of different functions.
 When the main development was finished and the tests were passed, it was merged to the main branch.
  - **version1**: This branch was intended as a temporary location of a working API which still used the previous database structure.

 ## API Routes
-The APIs aim to adhere to RESTful best practice.
+The APIs aim to adhere to RESTful best practices.
 Here are the routes currently implemented.
 The API is currently hosted on Heroku.
 Live demo is available: https://intercoders.herokuapp.com/

 | Method | Path | Role | Expected props | Response |